AuthorCarpentry/dois-citation-data/00-intro-dois.md

 ## Introduction

 Digital Object Identifiers (DOIs) are unique names assigned to information resources (including research papers and datasets) that are represented in some way on the
 Internet.
-DOIs represent an established international information standard, ISO 26324:2012, and many publishers, data centers, and other information providers rely on this standard to assign unique identifiers for works under their care.
+DOIs represent an established international information standard, ISO26324:2012, and many publishers, data centers, and other information providers rely on this standard to assign unique identifiers for works under their care.
 The DOI assigned to a given research object distinguishes it from other works, including other versions of the same intellectual material.
 Examples of